Chao-Xi/jxazurebook/docs/az104/11monitor.md

 Azure Monitor is a full‑stack monitoring service inside of Azure that gives us **end‑to‑end monitoring for applications and underlying infrastructure.**

 **Captures metrics and logs on monitored resources.**

-**Capturing the metrics and the logs on the monitored resources that are acting as our data sources.**

 * Monitor Azure resources
 * Monitor on-premises resources, **such as custom resources;**